pumptheory/SAPI-Cocoa-SDK/README.md

     #define _AFNETWORKING_PREFER_NSJSONSERIALIZATION_

-Getting a SAPI Application Key
+Getting a SAPI Application Key<a name="key"/>
 ==============================

 For any of the SAPI requests to succeed, you need an API Key for the SAPI test environment.
 See <http://developers.sensis.com.au/docs/getting_started/Apply_for_an_API_key> for more information and <http://developers.sensis.com.au> to register.
 Test environment keys are provisioned automatically so apart from clicking a link in the confirmation email there is no waiting.
 Information on applying for a Production environment key is also at <http://developers.sensis.com.au/>.

-Running the Unit Tests and Sample App
+Running the Unit Tests and Sample App<a name="sample"/>
 =====================================

 After you clone the SAPI SDK git repository you need to update the submodules used by the SDK and the sample app and unit tests: